Coronation of James I and Anne: Music

 No detailed description of the music used at the coronation has survived.
 The procession on foot between Westminster Hall and Westminster Abbey was probably accompanied by the anthem, O Lord, grant the King a long life, the text taken from Psalm 61, set to music by either by Thomas Weelkes or Thomas Tomkins.
-The processional anthem inside the abbey was Behold, our Lord and protector; after the Recognition, Let thy hand be strengthened; during the Anointing, Veni Creator and Zadok the Priest; and after the crowning, Be strong and of good courage and The King shall rejoice both combined into one piece.
+The processional anthem inside the abbey was Behold, our Lord and protector; after the Recognition, Let thy hand be strengthened; during the Anointing, Veni Creator; and after the crowning, Be strong and of good courage and The King shall rejoice both combined into one piece.
 It is unclear who wrote the music for these, except for the last which is generally attributed to Tomkins.
 The composer William Byrd was still a prominent Gentleman of the Chapel Royal in 1603 and it is almost certain that he also contributed.

 Costume

-The Commissioners had allowed the Earl of Oxford his right as High Chamberlain to dress the king.
-According to Giovanni degli Effetti, James was dressed in a similar manner to the Earls, wearing a crimson velvet cloak over a velvet coat lined with ermine, and a velvet and ermine cap.
+The commissioners had allowed the earl of Oxford his right as high chamberlain to dress the king.
+According to Giovanni degli Effetti, James was dressed in a similar manner to the earls, wearing a crimson velvet cloak over a velvet coat lined with ermine, and a velvet and ermine cap.
 The earls wore gold coronets in the place of a hat band.
 Probably, James' outfit was created by his Scottish tailor Alexander Miller, who had come to London in the royal entourage.

 The National Museum of Scotland has a period wooden model of James possibly represented wearing his coronation robes.
-A portrait by Paul van Somer (c.1620) shows the king in his ermine lined robes over white satin doublet and breeches, with a view of the Whitehall Banqueting House behind him.
+A portrait by Paul van Somer (c.
+1620) shows the king in his ermine lined robes over white satin doublet and breeches, with a view of the Whitehall Banqueting House behind him.
+The bills for Anne's and James' coronation costume were not paid for several years, and the debt was cited as one of the reasons for selling off crown lands in 1609.

-Anne of Denmark's coronation costume was made of crimson and purple velvet lined with powdered ermines, and perfumed with musk, civet, and ambergris.
-An Order of Service mentions (in Latin) that her costume would be unadorned with embroidery (a detail noted by Giovanni degli Effetti), her hair loose about her shoulders, with the gem-set gold circlet on her head.
+Anne's coronation costume was made of crimson and purple velvet lined with powdered ermines, and perfumed with musk, civet, and ambergris.
+An Order of Service mentions (in Latin) that her costume would be unadorned with embroidery (a detail noted by Giovanni degli Effetti), her hair loose about her shoulders, with the gem–set gold circlet on her head.
 It was traditional for queens consort and queens regnant including Elizabeth I and Mary I to wear their hair loose at their coronation.

 To orchestrate the costumes of the earls and countesses, the Earl of Nottingham and the Special Commissioners for the Coronation had sent directions on 7 July and the royal wardrobe issued the scarlet fabric.
 Gold coronets for the Earl and Countess of Shrewsbury cost £50.
 The Earl of Shrewsbury, as holder of the manor of Farnham Royal, had the honour to support the king's right arm during the procession.